 Biofeedback and Stroke Recovery

 Pate biofeedback therapist Jana Downum conducted a study to evaluate the use of biofeedback during physical therapy to address foot drop in stroke patients.
 The study provided additional biofeedback therapy in stroke survivors’ regular physical therapy regime.
 The initial data suggests a positive effect with gains observed in several patients, including better control of the foot and ability to walk longer distances.
-Currently, Jana is co-treating with Physical therapy, Occupation therapy, and Speech therapy helping patients regulate their physiology during treatment.
+Currently, Jana is co-treating with Physical therapy, Occupation therapy, and Speech therapy helping patients regulate physiology during treatment.

 Jana has an M.A. from Texas Tech University and a Ph.D. from the College of Integrative Medicine and Health Sciences at Saybrook University.

-Jessica and Jenna Yeager, physical therapists at Pate, conducted a study on tape gait training in a sample of 11 post-acute stroke patients.
-Their study confirmed that applying a simple treatment often used in Parkinson’s treatment was highly effective.
+Jessica and Jenna Yeager conducted a study on tape gait training in a sample of 11 post-acute stroke patients.
+Their study confirmed that applying a simple treatment often used in Parkinson's treatment was highly effective.

 Results presented at The International Brain Injury Association’s World Congress in 2017.
 View the poster.